naptha/tesseract.js/README.md

 - Support WebAssembly (fallback to ASM.js when browser doesn't support)
 - Support Typescript

+Read a story about v2: <a href="https://jeromewu.github.io/why-i-refactor-tesseract.js-v2/">Why I refactor tesseract.js v2?</a><br>
+  Check the <a href="https://github.com/naptha/tesseract.js/tree/support/1.x">support/1.x</a> branch for version 1
 ## Installation
 Tesseract.js works with a `<script>` tag via local copy or CDN, with webpack via `npm` and on Node.js with `npm/yarn`.